Courses in the Major

 Each January, SUNY Oneonta students will create an applicant account at Albany Medical College and begin requesting letters of reference from 3 individuals towards the application.

 Ideally, references should include letters from each of the following professionals: Professor, Clinician, and Physician Assistant or other professional reference.

-Completed application [including the centralized application service (CASPA)] profiles are due to the Albany Medical College Center for Physician Assistant Studies by June 15 and the selection and commitment process will be completed by September 1.
+Completed application [including the centralized application service (CASPA)] profiles are due to CASPA by May 30 with processing complete and application materials availbale to the Albany Medical College Center for Physician Assistant Studies by June 30 and the selection and commitment process will be completed by September 1.

-As a part of the application process, applicants must articulate in writing the personal advantage they see to their participation in this program.
-In addition, they must outline their goals and objectives for the remaining undergraduate year, including time between graduation and the start of the Albany Med PA Program.
+As a part of the application process, applicants must articulate in writing why they want to be a physician assistant and how they have pursued completion of healthcare hours.
+Any descrepancies in academic credentials should be discussed.
+In addition, they must outline their goals and objectives for the remaining undergraduate year, including time between graduation and the start of the PA Program.
 The plan for meeting these goals must include specific academic coursework, extracurricular activities, and healthcare related experience.
 Specifically, they must indicate how the proposed activities for the senior year will enhance their capabilities as a future physician assistant.
 Each accepted student is committed to continuing vigorous intellectual activity as demonstrated by breath of education as well as depth in some field of concentrated study.

 Application & Admission Processing timeline beginning FALL of 3rd year at SUNY Oneonta:

 1) Fall: SUNY Oneonta Students submits "Intent to Apply" to Coordinator of PreHealth Professions